A weak inequality in fractional homogeneous Sobolev spaces: Introduction

 In \cite{Wang2023}, the following known inequality is proven. \begin{theorem}[cf. Corollary 1.7 (i) of \cite{Wang2023}] If $0<p,q<\infty$, $\max\{0,n(\frac{1}{p}-\frac{1}{q})\}<s<1$, and $f\in\Fspq$ has a function representative, then we have

 \end{theorem} Many other authors also studied the counterpart of this inequality for the inhomogeneous Triebel-Lizorkin space $F^s_{p,q}(\bbbr^n)$.
 In \cite[section 2.5.10]{1983functionspaces}, H. Triebel gave an equivalence characterization theorem of the inhomogeneous Triebel-Lizorkin space $F^s_{p,q}(\bbbr^n)$ in terms of iterated difference, where the conditions for the parameters are $0<p<\infty$, $0<q\leq\infty$, $\frac{n}{\min\{p,q\}}<s<M$ and $M$ is the iteration number.
-In \cite[Theorem 1 pp. 102]{Stein1961}, E. M. Stein gave the equivalence characterization where the restrictions $0<\alpha<1$, $1<p<\infty$ and $\frac{2n}{n+2\alpha}<p<\infty$ were considered essentially sharp.
+In \cite[Theorem 1 page 102]{Stein1961}, E. M. Stein gave the equivalence characterization where the restrictions $0<\alpha<1$, $1<p<\infty$ and $\frac{2n}{n+2\alpha}<p<\infty$ were considered essentially sharp.
 And for $1<p<\infty$, $\alpha\in\bbbr$ and $f\in\Sw'(\bbbr^n)$, the inhomogeneous Sobolev norm of $f$ (cf. \cite[section 1.3.1]{14modern}) is defined to be

-where $\|\cdot\|_{L^p(\bbbr^n)}$ is considered via duality.
 Since the inhomogeneous Triebel-Lizorkin space satisfies $L^p_{\alpha}(\bbbr^n)\sim F^{\alpha}_{p,2}(\bbbr^n)$ if $1<p<\infty$, we consider E. M. Stein's result is an improvement of H. Triebel's.
-Furthermore in \cite[Theorem 1 pp. 393]{seeger1989note}, A. Seeger provided an equivalence characterization for the homogeneous anisotropic space
+Furthermore, in \cite[Theorem 1 page 393]{seeger1989note}, A. Seeger provided an equivalence characterization for the homogeneous anisotropic space

 where $0<p<\infty$, $0<q\leq\infty$, $m>\alpha/a_0$, $r\geq 1$ with

 and

 If we consider the isotropic case of A. Seeger's result, in which $\varrho(h)$ above can be deemed as $|h|$ and $a_0$ can be deemed as $1$, then by letting $r=q$ and changing the order of integration we can obtain